 With ground solar panels, maintenance may be more problematic, as the installation can accumulate dust, debris, snow, or bird droppings.
 Any dirt can be removed from the solar panels with the use of hot water, a brush, and possibly some washing-up liquid.

-Independent of Grid Solar panels are ideal in remote areas where extending power lines to connect with electrical power grid would be too expensive.
+Solar panels are ideal in remote areas where extending power lines to connect with electrical power grid would be too expensive.
 They are an affordable and effective solution for isolated homes in the rural areas of the country.

 There is also the possibility of integrating batteries in solar cell systems, and this can be used as an energy storage.
 Batteries store energy gathered by solar cells, saving it for rainy days or for use throughout the night.
 The solar cell battery systems are expensive, and typically the prices range from £2,000 to £6,000 depending on their size and capacity.
 However, technological developments are leading to new solutions and will eventually come up with a great solution for solar energy at night.